Last updated 14th July, 2018

 DJ – There were no other crimes exactly like this and that was part of the problem.
 The only other ‘blazing car’ murder at that stage was solved by sheer luck, because two witnesses happened to pass the perpetrator leaving the scene.
 The vast majority of crimes take place indoors, and even today, an outdoor scene like this would present problems forensically.
-However the crime might have been solved if a combination of things had come together – in particular if someone had reported their suspicions of one individual nearer to the time, and secondly if two members of the public who had given the killer a lift prior to his encounter with Evelyn had come forward.
-Unfortunately nothing was known about these two important witnesses, except that they were driving south from Scotland that night and though there was a public appeal, they may never have realised that they were the people sought, because the appeal was botched.
+However the crime might have been solved if a combination of things had come together – in particular, if someone had reported their suspicions of one individual nearer to the time, and secondly, if two members of the public who had given the killer a lift prior to his encounter with Evelyn had come forward.
+Unfortunately, nothing was known about these two important witnesses, except that they were driving south from Scotland that night and though there was a public appeal, they may never have realized that they were the people sought, because the appeal was botched.

 Q. There has always been an air of mystery surrounding this murder case with some still questioning the account given by Evelyn Foster, especially that she was ‘interfered’ with before being doused with petrol and set alight.
 Her memory in this light has been tainted and she has not necessarily always been viewed as the victim.
 How did that make you feel reading all the evidence surrounding her murder?

 DJ – The more I read and pieced together, the more infuriated I was on Evelyn’s behalf, but also on behalf of everyone else who became a victim.
-The Foster family were hounded by poison pen letters and accused of being involved in an insurance scam, completely innocent local people were rumoured to have been involved in the murder and there was ill feeling over the evidence given in completely good faith by some members of the local community.
+The Foster family were hounded by poison pen letters and accused of being involved in an insurance scam, completely innocent local people were rumored to have been involved in the murder, and there was ill feeling over the evidence given in completely good faith by some members of the local community.
 At least one officer felt driven to give up his career in the police as a result of being involved in the investigation, though the records show that he had behaved conscientiously and in good faith throughout.

 Q. Life, attitudes and opinions in 1930’s England were so very different to what they are now.
 How much do you feel the era contributed to how Evelyn’s statement was viewed and how the police investigation was carried out?

 DJ – The era contributed hugely to the outcome.
 Attitudes to women were completely different and the press wrote about Evelyn in a derisory way which would be completely unacceptable today.
-Police forces are no longer run by elderly men with absolutely no police training, and no police force today would need to borrow two trained CID men from a neighbouring force because they did not have a proper CID of their own.
+Police forces are no longer run by elderly men with absolutely no police training, and no police force today would need to borrow two trained CID men from a neighboring force because they did not have a proper CID of their own.

 Q. You did make a significant discovery in this cold case, one you have been able to follow up and provide a name of a suspect for Evelyn’s killer.
 Is this something you ever expected you would be able to find?